 Lack of CPU/DSA network devices¶

-DSA does not currently create slave network devices for the CPU or DSA ports, as described before.
+DSA does not currently create user network devices for the CPU or DSA ports, as described before.
 This might be an issue in the following cases:

 Common pitfalls using DSA setups¶